Bargaining is not acceptable anywhere at any time in Germany's south.

 - When to tip You could get through an entire trip around southern Germany without giving a single tip.
 Few service industry employees expect them these days, though most still appreciate a little extra when it comes their way.

-- Pubs Leave a little small change for the barman
+- Pubs Leave a little small change for the bar staff.

 - Restaurants Round up the bill to the nearest €5 (or €10) if you were satisfied with service.